aminsys/CV/README.md

 # CV
-My repository for displaying my CV as a web page
+Repository for my CV portfolio
+'''Work in progress'''